microsoft/language-server-protocol/specification.md

 #### <a href="#textDocument_codeAction" name="textDocument_codeAction" class="anchor">Code Action Request (:leftwards_arrow_with_hook:)</a>

 The code action request is sent from the client to the server to compute commands for a given text document and range.
 These commands are typically code fixes to either fix problems or to beautify/refactor code.
 The result of a `textDocument/codeAction` request is an array of `Command` literals which are typically presented in the user interface.
+To ensure that a server is useful in many clients the commands specified in a code actions should be handled by the server and not by the client (see `workspace/executeCommand` and `ServerCapabilities.executeCommandProvider`).
+If the client supports providing edits with a code action then the mode should be used.

 When the command is selected the server should be contacted again (via the `workspace/executeCommand`) request to execute the command.

 > *Since version 3.8.0:* support for CodeAction literals to enable the following scenarios: